Wanrong: Imprisonment and death

-The Soviets had swiftly arrived in Dalizi and Soviet officers informed Prince Pujian, a relative of Puyi's in the group, they had come to liberate Northeast China as well as asking to see the Empress.
+Soviet soldiers quickly arrived in Dalizi and came into contact with Wanrong's entourage, telling Prince Pujian, a relative of Puyi's, that they had come to liberate Northeast China as well as asking to see the Empress.
 The officers briefly met Li Yuqin and Wanrong before departing, leaving the group undetained.

-Wanrong and her group later moved from Dalizi to settle in Linjian county to pass the winter in a hotel due to the cold as well as problems such as the running water icing up.
-On one occasion Li Yuqin went to see Wanrong who reached out her thin arm, making a wave to let Li Yuqin sit on her bedside.
+Wanrong and her group later moved from Dalizi to settle in Linjian county, where they settled in a local hotel due to the cold and problems such as the running water icing up.
+On one occasion, Li Yuqin went to see Wanrong who reached out her thin arm, making a wave to sit on her bedside.
 Eunuchs said this was unprecedented and nobody had before been offered a seat.
-Wanrong let out two noises, "Heh! heh!", Li Yuqin recalled: "My grief was unbearable and I was in tears.
+Wanrong let out two noises, "Heh! heh!"
+Li Yuqin recalled: "My grief was unbearable and I was in tears.
 Her eyes showed a panicked and anxious look..."